 There are two sources of scholarships at ASU West - university funded and private donor scholarships.
-Many scholarships are offered on the basis of merit.
+Many scholarships are offered on the basis of academic merit.
 However, financial need criteria may also be included in the selection of recipients.
 Other considerations are GPA, leadership qualities, and community service.
-Information about scholarships is available at the Financial Aid Services office, on the office website: www.west.asu.edu/stuaffairs/fa/safs.html, and in appropriate academic unit/program offices.
+Additional information about scholarships is available from Financial Aid Services in University Center Building 120, on the office website: www.west.asu.edu/financialaid, and in appropriate academic unit/program offices.
+High school students should also contact their high school counselors about scholarships available to graduates bound for college.